-An ongoing list of enacted Oregon State legislation related to employment issues.
+An ongoing list of enacted Oregon State legislation related to employment issues and COVID-19.

 (as of March 23, 2020)